 With Sylvan’s Engineering programs in the Edmonton region, learning is fun and exciting!
-Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
+Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

-In addition to offering fun and memorable experiences, our Engineering courses in the Edmonton region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Our Engineering courses in the Edmonton region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 Is Your Child a Budding Engineer?

 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
 We also preview the following week’s project via email so you and your child can get excited for the next session!

 Our Engineering programs in the Edmonton region include: